feliperohdee/cloudflare-react-tailwind-client/README.md

 ## Environment Variables

 - Development environment variables can be set in `.dev.vars`
-- Production variables are configured in `wrangler.json` or through the Cloudflare dashboard
+- Production variables are configured in `wrangler.jsonc` or through the Cloudflare dashboard

 Example `.dev.vars`: